 T ED444.
-Associate Teaching Seminar (1).
+Associate Teaching Seminar (2).

 The course is devoted to discussion and appraisal of the candidate's teaching experiences and development of a portfolio demonstrating achievement of Interstate Teacher Assessment and Support Consortium (InTASC) Standards.
 The course includes discussion of topics and issues including execution of effective lessons, classroom discipline, and ways of providing and accepting effective feedback.
 Also considered are teacher associations, job interviewing, and resume building.
-(Pre-requisite: Admission into the Professional Semester; Co-requisite: T ED400).
+(Prerequisite: Progression to Level 3 of Teacher Education; Co-requisite: T ED400).
 Fall, Spring.